xtermjs/xterm.js/README.md

 - [**Codevolve**](https://www.codevolve.com "Codevolve"): Online platform for interactive coding and web development courses.
 Live container-backed terminal uses `xterm.js`.
 - [**RStudio**](https://www.rstudio.com/products/RStudio "RStudio"): RStudio is an integrated development environment (IDE) for R.
 - [**Terminal for Atom**](https://github.com/jsmecham/atom-terminal-tab): A simple terminal for the Atom text editor.
+- [**Eclipse Orion**](https://orionhub.org): A modern, open source software development environment that runs in the cloud.
+Code, deploy and run in the cloud.

 Do you use xterm.js in your application as well?
 Please [open a Pull Request](https://github.com/sourcelair/xterm.js/pulls) to include it here.
 We would love to have it in our list.